leuty/icon-model/ragnarok/README.md

 ## Testing

-The unit tests support via gtest.
-To run the unit-tests, e.g.:
+Ragnarok uses GoogleTest for unit testing.
+To run the tests:

   ```
   cd build && ctest